Myanmar president Htin Kyaw resigns

 - Myanmar's historic election explained

+Ms Suu Kyi, who was jailed for years under the military junta, was banned from taking the top job.

-Htin Kyaw was her childhood friend, long-time advisor and some time driver.
+Htin Kyaw was her childhood friend, long-time adviser and some time driver.
 He was widely seen as quiet and dependable, and someone she could trust entirely.

 Dogged by Rakhine crisis

-Ms Suu Kyi's National League for Democracy swept elections held in November 2015.
+Ms Suu Kyi's National League for Democracy had a landslide win in elections held in November 2015.

-But the leadership has been dogged by issues since it took power, most prominently the crisis in Rakhine state.
+But the leadership has been dogged by issues since it took power, most prominently the Rohingya crisis in Rakhine state.

-Tens of thousands of stateless Rohingya migrants have fled amid a military crackdown sparked by deadly attacks on police stations.
+Nearly 700,000 Muslim Rohingya have fled violence in Myanmar since August, amid a military crackdown sparked by deadly attacks on police stations.

-The government said it was targeting militants, but the scale of the operation has led to accusations that it could amount to genocide.
+The government said it was targeting Rohingya militants behind the attacks, but the scale of the operation has led to accusations that it could amount to genocide.

 It has also seen Ms Suu Kyi's global popularity plummet, and she has found herself increasingly isolated by her former international allies.